10 Things About Dutch Life That Make Expats Want to Move There

 The Netherlands has been Christian, pragmatic, secular, and Protestant in rotation over the centuries.
 It has accumulated traditions from all of those eras without always being able to explain where they came from.
 Barefoot dew-walking in May is one of them.
 It is strange and old and completely charming.

-Dutch canal houses at night with lit windows showing interiors from the street Dutch windows have been uncurtained since the era of Vermeer.
-Photo: Unsplash
+Dutch windows have been uncurtained since the era of Vermeer.

 One of the first things visitors notice in the Netherlands is that Dutch people do not close their curtains.
 From the street, you can see directly into living rooms, kitchens, entire ground floors of homes, all lit up and visible.